sourslaw/Find_A_Beer/README.md

 ### Usage
 ![alt text](assets/images/screenshot_usage.gif)

-- Entering the name of a US city, the user is presented with the local breweries
+- Entering the name of a US city, the user is presented with the local breweries on the map
+	- Information cards are also populated under the search area
+	- Clicking on a brewery's information card will zoom to that location
 - The location of restrooms can also be toggled on and off
 - Clicking on either a brewery location or a restroom location, the user is presented with relevant information

 ### Credits